TonyKaravasilev/CryptoMananaDocs/docs/hash-functions.md

 ### [](#output digestion format){:.book_mark}Output Digestion Format ###

 &nbsp;&nbsp;&nbsp;&nbsp;The software framework supports a vast variety of well-know and frequently used data formats for the output digest value.
-Each hash function object provides 5 output format that can be easily configured.
+Each hash function object provides 5 output formats that can be easily configured.
 The specific format can be enabled via the `setDigestFormat()` setter method (the default setting is `DIGEST_OUTPUT_HEX_UPPER`) and the available format setting constants per each object.
 The following options are available for each object: